vygr/ChrysaLisp/STATUS.md

 and freeing of mailbox selection lists.
 The first element will allways be the main `(task-mailbox)`.

+Truncate error reports to 256 characters.

+Enhanced error reports, including Lisp stack frame, files and line numbers.
+To opt in to this extra tracking add `(import 'lib/debug/frames.inc)` to the top of your application.

 ------

 Find and replace added to the Editor app.
 Multiple buffers, save all buffers,